sethtrei/GithubPagesWorkshop/README.md

 GitHub Pages is a way of using a GitHub repository to make a website.
 By the end of the workshop you will have a link to get you to your website.

+# What is a Repository?
+A respository is a location where code and other files can be stored.
 # Create a Repository
 Make a repository following this format:
 (yourusername).github.io